MJavedAli/micro-frontend-poc/README.md

-# Micro Frontends Proof of Concept
+# micro-frontends (angular,react) PoC
 ## Goals
-* create portal-like application with top-header and left-side navigation bar navigation bar has links that open sub-applications
+* Build a portal-like application featuring a top-header and left-side navigation bar.
+* Enable the navigation bar to link to sub-applications.
-* each sub-application can be implemented in different technology (like Angular 5 and React 16)
+* Implement sub-applications using different technologies, such as Angular 5 and React 16.
-* we can render single sub-application in single page
+* Allow rendering of a single sub-application on a single page.
-* we can render many sub-applications in a single page
+* Support rendering of multiple sub-applications on a single page.
-* each sub-application can be deployed independently and hosted on different servers
+* Enable each sub-application to be independently deployable and hosted on different servers.
-* CSS stylesheets are independent
+* Ensure that CSS stylesheets are independent.
-* communication between sub-applications is possible
+* Enable communication between sub-applications.

 ## Modules

 ### sub-app-angular

-Angular 5 application.
-It a sub-application of the portal.
+This module represents an Angular 5 application and serves as a sub-application within the portal.

 ### sub-app-react16
-React 16 application.
-It a sub-application of the portal.
+This module represents a React 16 application and serves as a sub-application within the portal.

 ### main-app
- React 15 application.
-It is a template application, which aggregates **sub-app-angular** and **sub-app-react16** as a portal.
+This module represents a React 15 application, acting as a template application that aggregates **sub-app-angular** and **sub-app-react16** into a portal.

 ## Deployment
 ### sub-app-angular